Michael Tsapatsis: Awards, honors, and professional service

-In addition to being elected a member of the National Academy of Engineering in 2015, he is also a fellow of the American Association for the Advancement of Science and in 2013 was elected as a council member of the International Zeolite Association.
+In addition to being elected a member of the National Academy of Engineering in 2015, he is also a fellow of the American Association for the Advancement of Science and in 2013 was elected a council member of the International Zeolite Association.

-Tsapatsis is well known for his expertise in zeolite synthesis with invitations to present over 150 lectures including the Dow Lecture (Rice University), the ExxonMobil Lecture (UMass Amherst), the S.V.
-Sotirchos Lecture, and the G.C.A.
+Tsapatsis is well known for his expertise in zeolite synthesis, with invitations to present over 150 lectures including the Dow Lecture (Rice University), the ExxonMobil Lecture (UMass Amherst), the S.V.
+Sotirchos Lecture (Foundation for Research & Technology – Hellas), and the G.C.A.
 Schuit Lectures (University of Delaware).
-He has also served the broader scientific community as an editor for the journal Microporous and Mesoporous Materials, the official journal of the International Zeolite Association.
-He has also a member of the editorial board for the journal Annual Review of Chemical and Biomolecular Engineering and an advisory board member of Industrial and Engineering Chemistry Research.
+Additionally, Tsapatsis has served the broader scientific community as an editor for the journal Microporous and Mesoporous Materials, the official journal of the International Zeolite Association.
+He is also a member of the editorial board for the journal Annual Review of Chemical and Biomolecular Engineering, and an advisory board member of Industrial and Engineering Chemistry Research.

 Key publications

 Michael Tsapatsis has more than 23,000 citations in Google Scholar and an h-index of 96.
-Tsapatsis has authored numerous journal articles describing significant advances in zeolite synthesis, materials science, and chemical engineering which includes but is not limited to:
+Tsapatsis has authored numerous journal articles describing significant advances in zeolite synthesis, materials science, and chemical engineering, which include but are not limited to: